 The MWCTG tested the Max360 and it gave plenty of warning time, but it got beat by the other detectors the tested with including the Redline, STi-R O, and Stinger VIP.

-So while it may not be the range king, it’s not like it’s unusable.
-Here’s a very good realworld detection against I/O 35.5.
-It has no problem here and should be adequate in many situations.
+So while it may not be the range king on all bands against all guns, it will still do the job.
+Here’s a very good real world detection against I/O 35.5.
+It has no problem here and should be adequate in many situations for you too.

 Along with radar detection performance, the ability to filter out false alerts is also vitally important.
 Who cares if you have awesome performance if you’re getting endless false alerts, begin tuning out your detector, and you stop paying attention to the alerts that it’s giving you?

-The Max360’s implementation of GPS lockouts is the easiest to use.
-Unlike some other detectors like the Radenso or LRD950, lockouts are automatic.
+The Max360’s implementation of GPS lockouts is the easiest to use out of any brand.
+Unlike some other detectors from Radenso or Uniden, Escort’s lockouts are automatic (thanks to a patent that’s good through 2020).
 Just drive around and it does it all for you without you having to press a button to lock a signal out.
-Unlike the V1 which can also do autolockouts, the Max360 doesn’t require additional dongles, a phone to make it happen, or setting up and running any third party apps.
+Unlike the V1 which can also do autolockouts so long as you pair it with your phone, the Max360 doesn’t require additional dongles, a phone to make it happen, or setting up and running any third party apps.
 It’s the most convenient way of doing it and I like that.
 No phone required.
-If you take your phone inside to keep it charged and forget to bring it back out to the car with you, your lockouts will all still work properly.
-It’s also easier to travel from car to car when all you need is a detector and a power cable.
+For you guys who want a convenient experience, the Max360 delivers.
+It’s also easier to move from car to car when all you need is a detector and a power cable.

-Speaking of TSR, the delay has been reduced from what we saw with the Max2 so there’s no longer a crazy long delay when the filter is enabled.
-A very nice improvement and it means you’re less likely to miss a brief burst of K band radar.
+As for TSR, the delay has been reduced from what we saw with the Max2 so there’s no longer a crazy long delay when the filter is enabled.
+A very nice improvement and it means you’re less likely to miss a brief burst of K band radar should you need to have TSR enabled.

-You’ve also got cruise alert to mute signals when you’re below a set speed which is handy for quieting the detector down around town.
-If you pair your detector with your phone, you can get speed limit information for the road you’re on and the cruise alert threshold gets replaced with the speed limit and so the detector will mute signals when you’re traveling below the speed limit.
+You’ve also got cruise alert to mute signals when you’re below a set speed which is handy for quieting the detector down around town, especially in new and unfamiliar areas where the lockouts haven’t kicked in yet.
+Additionally, if you pair your detector with your phone, you can get speed limit information for the road you’re on and the cruise alert threshold gets replaced with the speed limit and so the detector will mute signals when you’re traveling below the speed limit.
 Sounds good in theory, but there’s some issues with doing this (what if you’re in a construction zone or the speed limit information is wrong?) which I’ll take about in the section below about bugs and improvements I’d like to see with the 360.

 One thing that’s pretty awesome about the Max360 is that the screen can display arrows, frequency information, as well as signal strength for front and rear.
 You get a ton of useful information on the display itself.